Info

 5. Use event Name cmpEvent and add custom events to it:

-6. For each event at least two rules are necessary: cmpGDPR equals 1 and cmpConsentVendors contains ... .
+6. For each event at least one rule is necessary: cmpConsentVendors contains ... (or cmpConsentPurposes contains ... ).

 7. Set the event rules to cmpConsentVendors contains ,x, where x is the ID of the vendor.
 The IDs for the vendors can be found under menu Vendors/Whitelist: